slackware-es/web/content/docs/install.md

 +++
 title = "Slackware installation" date = 2018-07-28T08:01:21Z
-description = "How to install slackware by default" draft = false toc = true categories = ["technology"] tags = ["install", "how-to"]
+description = "How to install Slackware in 2018" draft = false toc = true categories = ["technology"] tags = ["install", "how-to", "setup"]
 +++

 This document is a derivative of the [Slacbook:install](https://docs.slackware.com/slackbook:install).
 The aim is to produce an evolution and contribute it back to the original work.